Skip to main content

 A therapeutic dose on day 1 with the simplicity of no required titration1

-For your pediatric patients with focal seizures, you can start with a therapeutic dose on day 1 with BRIVIACT, and have room to adjust if needed based on clinical response and tolerability.
+For your pediatric patients with focal seizures, you can start with a therapeutic dose on day 1 with BRIVIACT and have room to adjust if needed based on clinical response and tolerability.

 The recommended dosing regimen is dependent upon body weight for patients weighing less than 50 kg.